While I’m not American, I have strong ties to North America, including family members who live in the United States.

 Ways to cultivate gratitude in your relationship

-- Write a thank you note: Simply writing a thank you note to your partner expressing gratefulness can be effective in letting them know that you appreciate them.
+- Write a thank-you note: Simply writing a thank-you note to your partner expressing gratefulness can be effective in letting them know that you appreciate them.
 This can be done very simply and quickly and have an immediate positive effect on your relationship.
 Thank you partner for emptying the dishwasher, picking up the kids from school, taking the rubbish out, cooking a nice meal, or just for being there.
 This is a simple practice that you can start to implement today and notice the increase in positive responses from your partner.

 - Keep a gratitude journal: A gratitude journal is a diary where you write down all the things you’re grateful for on a regular basis.
-The nice thing about a gratitude journal is you can keep revisiting it again and again when you’re feel flat or down, or perhaps need a little mood boost in the middle of a busy day.
+The nice thing about a gratitude journal is you can keep revisiting it again and again when you’re feeling flat or down, or perhaps need a little mood boost in the middle of a busy day.
 By reflecting on what you’re grateful for, you can start to better regulate your own emotions and moods, which leads to more positive interactions with your partner.

 - Thank your partner directly: Don’t forget that you can look your partner directly in the eye and thank them for something or express how grateful you are.
 Make sure you stop your partner and make clear and direct eye contact with them to make sure your message gets through.
 The eyes really are the windows to the soul, so making good eye contact while expressing gratitude amplifies the positive feelings between you.